8ta4/pun/DONTREADME.md

 Nah.
 That ain't happening because:

-- Shoving all phrases in would blow past max output token lengths.
+- Shoving all phrases in would blow past max output token lengths..

-- Longer outputs tend to exhibit decreased quality
+- Longer outputs tend to exhibit decreased quality.

 > How many phrases get sent to the LLM in each scoring request?